codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ```shell
 codefresh runner init --values values.yaml
 ```
 1. Optional.
-If the Codefresh Runner is installed behind a proxy, continue with [Complete Codefresh Runner installation](#complete-codefresh-runner-installation).
+If the Kubernetes cluster with the Codefresh Runner is behind a proxy, continue with [Complete Codefresh Runner installation](#complete-codefresh-runner-installation).

 <br />